mateonunez/asterism/packages/cli/README.md

 Usage: asterism migrate [options] [database]

-Initialize a new Lyra instance from your current database
+Initialize a new Orama instance from your current database

 Arguments:
   database                           The database to migrate